Madman10K/madman10k.github.io/about.md

 I am currently studying Computer and Software Engineering at the [Technical University of Sofia](https://tu-sofia.bg) in Bulgaria.

-At my day job, I mainly work on a powerful time-travelling debugger.
+At my day job at Metacraft Labs, I work on the [CodeTracer](https://github.com/metacraft-labs/codetracer) time-travelling debugger for Ruby, Noir, C, C++, Rust, Go and more.

 In my free time, I mainly work on one of my numerous projects, mainly the [UntitledDesktopEnvironment](https://madladsquad.com/desktop) and its custom desktop application development toolkit: